echiou/echiou.github.io/_work/metamorphe-zoetrope.md

 The perma-proto board contains wires to the arduino, as well as wires to the switch detecting the current turntable speed, the button to turn the strobe on and off, and the strobe itself.
 There is also a switch connected to it that we used to turn the strobe on and off before putting the button in.
 We hot-glued stand-offs to the underside of the top case and then screwed the Arduino and protoboard into them.

-##Pictures from the Jacobs Hall Opening Ceremony
+##Jacobs Hall Opening Ceremony Pictures

 ![][metamorphe-zoetrope-14]